Orange Mold: What It Is, Risks, & How To Remove It Safely

 Spreading or suspicious?
 Test it, inspect it, and if needed, remediate it.

 Don’t guess.
 Don’t stress.
-Just fix the root of the problem — moisture — and mold won’t stand a chance.
+Just fix the root of the problem, moisture, and mold won’t stand a chance.

 Brad Fishbein Licensed Mold Assessor

-Meet the author: Brad Fishbein is an ACAC council-certified Microbial Investigator.
+Brad Fishbein is an ACAC council-certified Microbial Investigator.
 In the fall of 2012, he became a Licensed Mold Assessor in the State of Florida through the Department of Business & Professional Regulation.
 Brad has helped homeowners with over 5,000 successfully completed Mold Inspections since 2009.